miyaluc/Lab12-Views/Readme.md

 ## ReadMe
 - Your readme should include the following information:
 	- How long did it take you to complete this assignment?
+2 or 3 hours
 	- What did you struggle with?
 Why?
 How did you solve?
+I struggled with passing data to a view in more than one way on the same view
 	- What did you learn during this assignment?
+I learned that I still need practice with finding the route for my views.
-    - What resources did you utilize for this assingment?
+    - What resources did you utilize for this assingment? the class demo and youtube videos

 ## Stretch (+2)
    - Add a Layout to your view